folio-org/folio-analytics/sql/report_queries/item_count/README.md

 * Instance super relationship type name
 * Instance sub relationship type id
 * Instance sub relationship type name

+## To be done
+* The item status does not include "withdrawn" in FOLIO snapshot and on the MM list.
+There also does not appear to be an item record suppress field in item.
+How are we to exclude these?
+* do we need to add item material type category and source?

 ## Requests not yet addressed
 <details>